Lisa Buckwitz: Personal life

 Buckwitz is from Schöneiche, Berlin, Germany.
 Aside from her bobsleigh career, she has worked as a state police officer.
 In February 2022, Buckwitz was represented in the Olympic edition of the German Playboy magazine with a photo series.
 She was also featured on half of the covers, with Austrian skeleton racer Janine Flock the other half of the covers.

-World Cup results
+Results

 All results are sourced from the International Bobsleigh and Skeleton Federation (IBSF).